madshensel/eleanor-1-st/README.md

 # Eleanor 1st
 Hand drawn typeface.
 Eleanor's first (1st) typeface.

+Work in progress.
+We do small session a few times a week or if she comes and ask.
+Goal is full nordic uppcase, 0-9, some special symboles and punctuation.

 __Designer:__ Eleanor Lilly Marie Hensel (5 years old)\
 __Engineer:__ Mads Hensel\
 __Foundry:__ Hensel Ink.